chris-prener/areal/cran-comments.md

 ## Release summary
-This is an update to the previous CRAN release.
-It contains modifications that make it compatible with the upcoming release of `dplyr` v1.0 as well as several bug fixes.
+This is a minor update that addresses the ERRORs and WARNINGs appearing on CRAN package check results.

 ## Test environments
 * local OS X install: R 4.0.0